BastionMC/MCWebGUI-Builder/README.md

 </build>
 ```
 Woah, that's a lot.
-Don't worry, it's simple to understand. `<file>` is the file of the image to rearrange parts from, aka. the base image.
+Don't worry, it's simple to understand. `<file>` is the file of the image to rearrange parts from, aka, the base image.
 Let's start with using the file included by default, `grid_template.png` (Make sure to include the file extension).
 The different `<non-repeating>`, `<vertically-repeating>` and `<horizontally-repeating>` tags are all completely optional.
-They are describing where the file gets saved to.
+They describe where the file gets saved to.

 Finally, we have `<result-file>`.
 Let's save the rearranged images to `example/template` (Without file extension).
 By now, your `example.xml` file should look something like this:
 ```xml